-While having a mother agent sounds like an obvious no-brainer, there is a catch to the system.
-Like all agencies, mother agencies run off commission (roughly 10% – 15%) not only on the jobs they get their models locally, but also on the jobs their models get booked through their other agencies.
-This is in addition to whatever the secondary agency charges (typically 20%).
-While regular commission rates are usually added on top of the rate a model will be getting paid, mother agency commissions are often taken directly from the model's paycheck.
-While there are instances where the mother agency will directly charge commission to the 'secondary' agency, it isn't unheard of for them to take money directly from the model's earnings.
+While having a mother agent sounds like an obvious no-brainer, there is a catch to the system (remember, modeling is a business).
+Like all agencies, mother agencies run off commission (roughly 10% – 15%) not only on the jobs they get their models locally but also on the jobs their models get booked through their other agencies.
+Commission for agencies is usually 20%, but if you have a mother agent and they also get a cut of your earnings, the commission is usually split 50/50 between your mother agent and the secondary agency that got you the booking.
+While it's usually split evenly between the agencies, it's not unheard of for the mother agency's commission to be in addition to whatever the secondary agency charges (the standard is 20%).
+While regular commission rates are usually added on top of the rate a model will be getting paid, mother agency commissions are sometimes taken directly from the model's paycheck, so this is something to be aware of when you're signing a contract.

 At this point, you’re probably like “Wait… what?”.
-Let me break it down for you in a real-life scenario: As you become more established as a model, you will most likely be signed to multiple agencies in different cities both nationally & internationally, so it is beneficial to have one main, or ‘mother’, agency that acts almost as your manager and coordinates with your other agencies.
-Say you have an agency in NY where you spend most of your time, and you also have an agency in Paris where you go on occasion for big jobs or fashion week.
-If your agency in NY is your main agency and is the one that helped you land the agency in Paris, your NY agency would be considered the mother agency and will take an additional 10%-15% on top of the 20% that the Paris agency takes from your job earnings.
-The mother agency takes this commission basically as a “finder’s fee” for placing you with the agency in Paris.
-So, unless the client you are working for factors any commission into what they are paying for the booking or your mother agent (NY) directly bills your secondary agent (Paris), you may be losing 30%-35% off your total earnings for that one job.
+Let me break it down for you in a real-life scenario: As you become more established as a model, you will most likely be signed to multiple agencies in different cities nationally and possibly internationally, so it is beneficial to have one main, or ‘mother’, agency that acts almost as your manager and coordinates with your other agencies.
+Say you have an agency in NY where you spend most of your time, and you also have an agency in LA where you do work on occasion.
+If your agency in NY is your main agency you have a mother agency contract with them, and they are also the ones that helped you land the agency in LA, your NY agency would take an additional 10%-15% on top of the 20% that the LA agency takes from your job earnings.
+The mother agency takes this commission basically as a “finder’s fee” for placing you with the agency in LA.
+So, unless the client you are working for factors any commission into what they are paying for the booking or your mother agent (NY) directly bills your secondary agent (LA), you may be losing 30%-35% off your total earnings for that one job.

 If you decide to go the ‘motherless’ route, it is very important that all agencies you are signed with are aware of each other.
 Some agencies can be sensitive to you having contracts with other agencies, even if they are in a different market.
 You will also need to be aware of what stipulations are in your contract with your original agency.
 They may not be your ‘mother’ agency, but there may be a clause in the contract that you’re not able to sign to another agency within so many miles of them.
 There may also be a clause that will require you to sign a mother contract with them if you want to expand to other markets and still remain signed to them.
 The last thing you want to do is breach a contract and get into legal trouble.
 You also want to be respectful of all your agents, having an open & honest relationship is always best!